TedAlden/settlers-of-catan/README.md

 ## Setup

 Setup instructions should apply to all platforms (Windows, Linux, and macOS).
-However, do note:

 1. Make sure you have the [required](#requirements) version of Python installed, and the git CLI.